ughurh/prog-langs-list/README.md

 # The Incomplete List of Programming Languages

-&nbsp;

-#### This list is incomplete because I wanted it to be.
+**This list is incomplete because I wanted it to be.
 I wanted it to be concise and helpful.
-Programming languages that I have been added here are either popular, or have influences on other languages, or just you might heard/hear of it sometime.
+Programming languages that I have been added here are either popular, or have influences on other languages, or just you might heard/hear of it sometime.**

 ---
-&nbsp;

 Machine Language
 - 0s and 1s